-Theorem 5.1 If Net is a CCS network with no globally-bound names which is symmetric and independent with respect to a non-trivial well-balanced automorphism $\sigma$ , then Net is not an electoral system.
+Theorem 5.1 If Net is a CCS network which is symmetric and independent with respect to a non-trivial well-balanced automorphism σ , then Net is not an electoral system.

-Proof.
-This is essentially Theorem 6.1 of [14], recast in the present setting of unlabelled rather than labelled transitions. $\Box$
+PROOF.
+This is essentially Theorem 6.1 of [15], recast in the present setting of unlabelled rather than labelled transitions. \Box

-Remark 5.2 Theorem 6.1 of [14] is stated for $\pi$ -calculus with internal mobility $(\pi_I)$ [18], as well as CCS.
+Remark 5.2 Theorem 6.1 of [15] is stated for π -calculus with internal mobility (π_I) [19], as well as CCS.
 This part of the result also carries over to the present reduction semantics setting.